 If the results of the diagnostic assessment identify a learning need, Users will be directed to the related learning.

-However, if using a Stand-alone Assessment, Users will not be directed to the related learning at the end of their attempt, regardless of whether a learning need is identified or not.
+However, if using a Stand-alone Assessment (whether or not Multiple Attempts is ticked), Users will not be directed to the related learning at the end of their attempt, regardless of whether a learning need is identified or not.